aws-samples/aws-cognito-apigw-angular-auth/README.md

 ### Instructions

+Get started by cloning the repository then editing some files described with more detail in steps 1-4:

 1. Upload the file "sam/lambda.zip" to a S3 bucket of choice and add the bucket details to the "sam/sam.yaml" SAM Template (Resources->CognitoDemoFunction->Properties->CodeUri).
 The bucket should be in the same region as all resources.

 2. Package the template with the following command and execute the resulting 'aws cloudformation deploy' output using the AWS CLI: